IntelEuclid/euclid_person_follower/README.md

-# Intel&reg; Euclid&trade; Person follower sample.
+# Person follower sample for Intel&reg; Euclid&trade; .

 This nodelet register to person tracking messages and publishes a goal for the robot movement control to handle.